 At Amsterdam’s weirdest museum, you will see more than 500 nearly unbelievable exhibits spread across 19 themed galleries.

 This is a combo ticket in which, after exploring the human body’s mysteries at Body Worlds Amsterdam, you enjoy a 1-hour cruise along the iconic Amsterdam canal belt.

 During the canal cruise, you get a GPS audio guide in 19 different languages, which helps you understand the landmarks you pass by.

 Since the Body Worlds project takes an hour or so of walking, tourists love to indulge in a relaxing activity afterward.

 How to reach Body Worlds Amsterdam

-Body Worlds, The Happiness Project is located at Damrak 66 in the center of Amsterdam.
-Get Directions
+Address: Damrak 66 in the center of Amsterdam.
+Get Directions.

-Tram numbers 4 and 14 stop at Dam/De Bijenkorf, which is just one minute from the exhibition building.
+Trams 4, 14, and 24 stop at Dam, which is just one minute from the exhibition building.

-Trams 2, 12, 13, and 17 stop at Dam (in front of Magna Plaza), less than a 5-minute walk from the attraction.
+Trams 2, 12, 13, and 17 stop at Amsterdam, Dam in front of Magna Plaza, less than a 5-minute walk from the attraction.

-The Body Museum is only 600 meters (one-third of a mile) from Amsterdam Central Station, and you can walk the distance in less than ten minutes.
+The Body Museum is only 600 meters (0.4 mile) from Amsterdam Central Station, and you can walk the distance in less than ten minutes.